nextstrain/nextstrain-walkthrough/README.md

 To visualize the final tree, we can drag its JSON file on to the [auspice.us](http://auspice.us) landing page.
 If you are working from a Binder interface, download the JSON file in the `auspice/` directory to your computer, open a file explorer/finder window, and drag the file on to the auspice.us interface.

-If you are working from a GitPod interface or have Auspice installed locally, you can run a local Auspice server with the following command.
+If you have Auspice installed locally, you can run a local Auspice server with the following command.

 ``` bash
 auspice view --datasetDir auspice/
 ```

-Then, you can view the trees by navigating to http://localhost:4000 or the corresponding address from GitPod.
+Then, you can view the trees by navigating to http://localhost:4000.

 ## Visualize and interpret a SARS-CoV-2 phylogeny